 Marker Hierarchy

-The following sections describe control file sections used to add and modify markers.
+The following sections describe common control file sections used to add and modify markers.

 Tip